 Separately, the final part of our four part series about our digital book in Logos Bible Software on Greek prepositions (Greek Prepositions in the New Testament, Pt IV) illustrates the specific kinds of work we look forward to doing in the support of Bible translation.
 The underlying data for that project illustrates how we are able systemically leverage corpus-based study of Greek and Hebrew to equip national translators and translation consultants with better tools and biblical language data for solving translation problems, enabling us to serve the global church and the bibleless people in meaningful and substantive ways.

 Because Wycliffe is a faith-based mission, we need people willing to give to partner with them financially in their work with Wycliffe before we can begin.
-Right now we’re at 97.5% of the budget Wycliffe set for us, in not a small part because of some of you, our readers, have already joined us.
+We are able to serve with Wycliffe, in not a small part because of some of you, our readers, have already joined us.
 We hope that there might be a few more who might consider joining us in their Wycliffe Ministry.